Deniz Kayadelen: World record

-The 10th of May 2024, Deniz Kayadelen, as part of the Madswimmer team, set a World Record for the highest swim on Earth at 6,405 meters on Putha Hiunchuli in the Himalayas.
+On 10 May 2024, Deniz Kayadelen, as part of the Madswimmer team, set a world record for the highest swim on Earth at 6,405 meters on Putha Hiunchuli in the Himalayas.
 They did a 15-day ascent covering 138 kilometers on foot to reach the swimming point.

 The Madswimmer mission aimed to raise awareness about climate change and raise funds for two African charities.
 Finding no water at a height of 6,405 meters, the team carved a swimming hole in the ice and filled it with melted ice.
 They swam in 3.7 °C water with an outside temperature of -6 °C, taking three-minute turns.